sahraomar1/Urban-Mobility-Data-Explorer/README.md

 # to run the api
 ## on python terminal
 cd to API directory
-run C:/Python313/python.exe -m uvicorn API.trips_api:app --reload
+run C:/Python313/python.exe -m uvicorn API.trips_api:app --reload --port 8003

 # to start db
 ## on wsl